kreuzwerker/terraform-provider-docker/docs/resources/service.md

 Optional:

 - **force_update** (Number) A counter that triggers an update even if no relevant parameters have been changed.
-See https://github.com/docker/swarmkit/blob/master/api/specs.proto#L126
+See the [spec](https://github.com/docker/swarmkit/blob/master/api/specs.proto#L126).
 - **log_driver** (Block List, Max: 1) Specifies the log driver to use for tasks created from this spec.
 If not present, the default one for the swarm will be used, finally falling back to the engine default if not specified (see [below for nested schema](#nestedblock--task_spec--log_driver))
 - **networks** (Set of String) Ids of the networks in which the  container will be put in
 - **placement** (Block List, Max: 1) The placement preferences (see [below for nested schema](#nestedblock--task_spec--placement))
 - **resources** (Block List, Max: 1) Resource requirements which apply to each individual container created as part of the service (see [below for nested schema](#nestedblock--task_spec--resources))
 - **restart_policy** (Block List, Max: 1) Specification for the restart policy which applies to containers created as part of this service. (see [below for nested schema](#nestedblock--task_spec--restart_policy))
 - **runtime** (String) Runtime is the type of runtime specified for the task executor.
-See https://github.com/moby/moby/blob/master/api/types/swarm/runtime.go
+See the [types](https://github.com/moby/moby/blob/master/api/types/swarm/runtime.go).

 <a id="nestedblock--task_spec--container_spec"></a>
 ### Nested Schema for `task_spec.container_spec`